ziyoung/better-wilcom-docs/wilcom-docs/Decorative/motifs/Create_save_motifs.md

 ![motifs00134.png](assets/motifs00134.png)

-11Click OK.
+11. Click OK.
 The motif is ready for use.
 Check to make sure connectors align with the direction of travel.

 ![CreateMotifLayout3.png](assets/CreateMotifLayout3.png)